Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Robust Design of Predictive Algorithms

 \begin{proposition} Under the same conditions as Proposition \ref{prop: oracle result for learning, outcome regression bounds},

 \end{proposition}

-The squared regret of the plug-in decision rule is bounded above by the integrated mean square error of the oracle procedure for the conditional probability bounds plus again a smoothed, doubly robust remainder term that depends on the product of nuisance function errors.
-Proving this result involves establishing that the regret of the plug-in decision rule is bounded above by the integrated mean square error of our estimators for the true conditional probability bounds.
-We can then apply Proposition \ref{prop: oracle result for learning, outcome regression bounds} to show that the worst-case regret of the plug-in decision rule therefore converges to zero whenever the integrated MSE of the oracle converges to zero (and so does the integrated MSE of the our estimators).
-Simple plug-in decision rules based on our nonparametric estimators lead to provably robust decisions in this sense.
+The proof proceeds in two steps.
+First, we show that the regret of the plug-in decision rule is bounded by the integrated MSE of our estimators for the conditional probability bounds --- this follows because the optimal decision rule is a threshold rule, and threshold rules are sensitive to estimation errors measured in $L_2(\p)$ norm.
+Second, we apply Proposition \ref{prop: oracle result for learning, outcome regression bounds} to decompose this integrated MSE into the oracle rate plus the doubly-robust remainder term.
+Consequently, worst-case regret converges to zero whenever the oracle's integrated MSE converges to zero.
+Plug-in decision rules based on our nonparametric estimators are therefore robust: they achieve nearly optimal welfare despite estimation uncertainty.